MrNeko-hash526/Smart-Student-Schedular/README.md

 ---

-## Features
+## ✨ Features

+- **🧠 Dashboard**
--🧠 Dashboard with quick stats and recent activity
+  View quick stats and recent activity to stay updated on your progress.

+- **🗓️ Calendar View**
--🗓️ Calendar View for study sessions and deadlines
+  Schedule and visualize your study sessions and deadlines with ease.

+- **✅ Task Management**
--✅ Task Management (create, edit, delete, mark complete) -📚 Subject Organizer to manage study areas
+  Create, edit, delete, and mark tasks as complete to stay organized.

+- **📚 Subject Organizer**
+  Categorize and manage your study areas efficiently.

--⏱️ Study Session Tracker
+- **⏱️ Study Session Tracker**
+  Track the time you spend studying and build consistent habits.

+- **📊 Analytics Dashboard**
+  Monitor your performance and progress through visual insights.

+- **📱 Responsive Design**
--📊 Analytics Dashboard to track performance and progress -📱 Responsive Design for mobile and desktop
+  Optimized for both mobile and desktop use.

 ---